jhorv/Exercises/readme.md

 I might be overwhelmed by Haskell's size...

+Writing good code is partly a mindset for me.

 For the [Candies](https://www.hackerrank.com/challenges/candies?h_r=next-challenge&h_v=legacy) I'll see whether I can realize the lessons that I realized that now.
-Now that I know how to do DP in a purely functional style, I'll try avoiding lists and maps do the next problem using vectors types.
+Now that I know how to do DP in a purely functional style, I'll try avoiding lists and maps do the next problem using vector types.

+UPDATE: I am nearly done with Candies, but might have coded myself into a hole with that one due to its laziness.
+I won't be able to finish it today at rate.
+I might try it in F# tomorrow if I do not get an [answer on SO](http://stackoverflow.com/questions/37501967/how-to-make-fromlist-lazy-in-this-dynamic-programming-example) just to make sure the algorithm works correctly.
+Right now I am getting runtime errors, probably due to running out memory.